Japanese tea ceremony: Seasons

-Seasonality and the changing of the seasons are considered important for enjoyment of tea and tea ceremony.
-Traditionally, tea practitioners divide the year into two main seasons: the sunken hearth (炉, ro) season, constituting the colder months (traditionally November to April), and the brazier (風炉, furo) season, constituting the warmer months (traditionally May to October).
+Seasonality and the changing of the seasons are considered important for the enjoyment of tea and the tea ceremony.
+Traditionally, tea practitioners divide the year into two main seasons: the sunken hearth (炉, ro) season, corresponding with the colder months (traditionally November to April), and the brazier (風炉, furo) season, corresponding with the warmer months (traditionally May to October).

-For each season, there are variations in the temae performed and utensils and other equipment used.
-Ideally, the configuration of the tatami in a 4.5 mat room changes with the season as well.

-During the sunken hearth season, the Chajin opens the sunken hearth in the middle of the tea room.
-Water is heated using the sunken hearth.
-The sunken hearth is the only form of heat in the room during the winter.
+The weather determines when to use the sunken hearth or brazier.
+During the sunken hearth season, the Chajin opens the sunken hearth in the middle of the tea room, where it heats the water and is the only form of heat in the room during the winter.
 During the brazier season, water is heated in a raised brazier.
-The weather determines the exact time to use the sunken hearth or brazier.
-During the time of year when the brazier does not provide enough heat to the room for the guests to be warm, but the hearth was too warm, the Chajin could cover the hearth with the lid, and put the brazier on top of it.
+During the time of year when the brazier does not provide enough heat to the room for the guests to stay warm, but the hearth was too warm, the Chajin could cover the hearth with the lid and put the brazier on top of it.

-The location of the hearth or brazier is the biggest change between seasons, however, there are many other changes that are made, such as the incense, utensils, and clothing worn.
+In addition to the location of the hearth or brazier, smaller aspects also differ.
 During the winter, a type of incense known as Neriko, a type of incense that is formed into pellets, is used.
-Jin or Byakudan are used in the summer, and during the end of spring or the beginning of autumn, the Chajin puts out Kokukobei or Umegako.
-Guests drink tea from a more cylindrical style of bowl in the winter to keep in heat, and use a flat bowl in the summer to release heat.
+Jin or Byakudan are used in the summer, and at the end of spring or the beginning of autumn, the Chajin puts out Kokukobei or Umegako.
+Guests drink tea from a more cylindrical style bowl in the winter to keep in heat, and use a flat bowl in the summer to release heat.
 Different designs are depicted on the tea bowl based on the season.
 During the summer, participants wear a kimono made up of one layer to ensure that it is not too hot.
 However, outside the summer, participants wear a double-layered kimono so they will be warmer.
+Additionally, the flowers displayed are used to subtly reflect the changing seasons and can help the guests feel nature's rhythm.
+The configuration of the tatami in a 4.5 mat room often changes with the season as well.